premagarwals/leetcrack/README.md

    git clone https://github.com/premagarwals/leetcrack.git
    cd leetcrack
    ```

 2. **Load the Extension in Chrome**

    - Open Chrome.
    - In the address bar, type: `chrome://extensions/` and press Enter.
    - At the top right, turn on **Developer mode** (toggle switch).
    - Click **"Load unpacked"**.
-   - In the dialog, select the folder you just cloned (the one containing `manifest.json`).
+   - In the dialog, select the `leetcrack` folder (the one containing `manifest.json`).

 3. **Done!**
-   - The LeetCrack icon should now appear in your browser extension.
+   - The LeetCrack icon should now appear in your browser extension area.
    - Click it to start using.

+---

+## ⚠️ Troubleshooting

+- **Solved questions not detected in Chrome?**
+  Refresh your LeetCode tab after installing or reloading the extension, or open a new LeetCode tab.

+- **Firefox error about `service_worker` or manifest version?**
+  Use the provided `manifest-firefox.json` (rename it to `manifest.json` before loading).

 ---